just-jeb/angular-builders/packages/jest/README.md

   ```
 - Run the tests: `ng test`

-## Ivy compatibility

-Ivy compiler is enabled by default in version 9 so if you use it, make sure you run `ngcc` in a `postinstall` hook.
-For more details refer to [this](https://github.com/just-jeb/angular-builders/issues/679#issuecomment-587525674) issue.

 ## Multi-projects workspace support

 The builder supports multi-project workspaces out of the box, the only thing required is editing _tsconfig.spec.json_ in the relevant project directory as described [above](#updating-typescript-configurations).